-University of Jordan (Jordan) – B.S. in Pharmacy
+University of Jordan, Jordan – B.S. in Pharmacy with Distinction

 FIELDS OF INTEREST

-Drug Development, Targeted Delivery, Clinical Pharmacokinetics and Pharmaceutical Technology
+Pharmaceutical Products Development, Targeted Drug Delivery, Clinical Pharmacokinetics and Pharmaceutical Technology.

-Dr. Al-Ghananeem is a member of the American Association of Pharmaceutical Sciences, Rho Chi American Pharmacy Honor Society, American Chemical Society, Controlled Release Society, Drug Information Association, and the American Association of Colleges of Pharmacy.
+Dr. Al-Ghananeem is a member of the American Association of Pharmaceutical Sciences (AAPS), Rho Chi American Pharmacy Honor Society, American Chemical Society, Controlled Release Society (CRS), Drug Information Association, and the American Association of Colleges of Pharmacy (AACP).

-Her research is focused on the development of novel targeted drug delivery systems and pharmaceutical technology applications.
-Dr. Al-Ghananeem is experienced in developing innovative formulation technologies for the delivery of poorly soluble drugs in several areas, including intranasal, oral, sublingual, buccal, ophthalmic and parenteral drug delivery.
+Her research focuses on the development of novel targeted drug delivery systems and pharmaceutical technology applications.
+Dr. Al-Ghananeem is experienced in developing innovative formulation technologies for the delivery of poorly soluble drugs in several areas, including intranasal, CNS, oral, sublingual, buccal, ophthalmic and parenteral drug delivery.

 Dr. Al-Ghananeem has ample experience in improving several drug products through life cycle management by design and development, as well as experience in FDA guidelines with CMC focus.
 She is an author of over 70 research articles, symposium abstracts, and patent applications and currently serves on the editorial advisory board for many peer-reviewed pharmaceutical and clinical journals.

 SPECIAL AWARDS & RECOGNITIONS